What was cotton used for?Gefragt von: Judith Werner B.A. | Letzte Aktualisierung: 8. April 2021

 - Cottonseed oil.

-Einfach so, What things are made from cotton?
+What things are made from cotton?

 Other cotton products include bed linen and cloths, furniture, tablecloths, curtains, toys such as dolls and stuffed animals, yarns for knitting and crochet, seats for cars, trains and airplanes, tents, awnings, fishing nets, ropes, and explosives.